jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

         2. Remove the version from the “Planned Versions” section.
     4. Update [PHP Compatibility and WordPress Versions](https://make.wordpress.org/core/handbook/contribute/php-compatibility-and-wordpress-versions/) table.
     5. Update [PHPUnit Compatibility and WordPress Versions](https://make.wordpress.org/core/handbook/references/phpunit-compatibility-and-wordpress-versions/) table.
-4. Stare at [download counter](https://wordpress.org/download/counter/) and rejoice.
+5. Stare at [download counter](https://wordpress.org/download/counter/) and rejoice.

 ## Post Release

-1. Bump the branch version to `X.Y.1-alpha-$REVNUM-src` and trunk to `X.Y+1-alpha-$REVNUM-src` along with the corresponding `package.json` and readme changes for both.
+1. Bump the branch version to `X.Y.1-alpha-$REVNUM-src` and trunk to `X.Y+1-alpha-$REVNUM-src` along with the corresponding `package.json` and `package-lock.json` changes for both.
 Assuming the next release lead has commit privileges, they should be given the honors of the trunk bump.
+Example commit from the 6.3 release: [https://core.trac.wordpress.org/changeset/55611](https://core.trac.wordpress.org/changeset/55611).
 2. Force nightly builds.
 (Note: Checksums aren’t available for the nightly.
 WP-CLI grabs the checksums for both the installed version and the version you’re upgrading to, so it can remove old files.)
 3. In Trac, rename the `trunk` version to `X.Y` and create a new one for trunk.
 Complete the `X.Y` milestone and create new milestones for the new cycle and `X.Y.1`.
 This must be done by a Trac admin.
+4. In Trac, if there is an unreleased minor milestone for the previous major, update the milestone to the new `X.Y` (for tickets already resolved and included in the `X.Y` branch) or `X.Y.1` (for tickets that still need investigation or discussion).
+A Trac admin should then remove the unreleased minor milestone.
-4. Update various parts of the documentation:
+5. Update various parts of the documentation:

     *   The current release sidebar on [make.wordpress.org/core](https://make.wordpress.org/core/).
     *   Update [make.wordpress.org/core/reports](https://make.wordpress.org/core/reports/) to modify the ‘Next Major Release’ version.